Indiana Veteran Benefits Playbook

 The live Indiana playbook in 2026

 Indiana now has a date split that veterans need to understand.
 If you are looking at property taxes first due in 2026, you are still looking at the 2025 assessment date, where the June 12, 2025 DLGF memo said HEA 1427 restored the older veteran deductions.
-But Governor Braun signed HEA 1210 on March 12, 2026 as Public Law 157, and that act rewrites the veteran homeowner rules for assessment dates after December 31, 2025, which means the long-run structure for taxes first due in 2027 and after is different.
+DLGF's May 27, 2026 memo explains how HEA 1210 changes the veteran homeowner rules for the 2026 assessment date / 2027 payable year and after.

 Indiana has benefits that are not tied to a disability percentage at all, and a lot of people miss them because they start their search too late.